-"There is a lot of evidence to suggest that the geometry drive isn't just a strange device we recovered in alien ruins.
-It is a device that has been specifically tailored to be easy to build and to use, even for a somewhat low-tech civilisation.
+"There is evidence to suggest that the geometry drive is a device that has been specifically tailored for ease of use and construction, even for a somewhat low-tech civilisation.
 An open-source faster than light device, if you will." -- quote attributed to Rani Spengler.

 Punched paper cards containing basic translation data for a freighter drive*.

 The physical appearance of the geometry drive sets it quite apart from modern space technology.
 It presents itself as a four-dimensional cube, or tesseract, made of a crystalline compound harvested on the flowers of pseudonigella stellaris.
 Drives are stored in canisters which are to be installed as close as possible to the ship's centre of mass -- this is not a hard requirement but greatly facilitates computation.
 Geometry drives are inert and transparent when not connected to a power source; when under power, they glow in white-blue, sometimes yellow or red depending on the origin of the tesseract.
 A geometry drive is often the safest part of a spaceship: as they are very low-energy objects, they softly shatter in case of heavy damage instead of shorting or exploding.

 The teleportation caused by a geometry drive is called a translation.
 The term "jump" is sometimes used as well, albeit is incorrect.
 The main characteristics and limitations of geometry translations are called the ten observables.
 They are as follows: